ayvajs/ayvajs-docs/tutorials/ayva-stroker-lite.md

 - __Twist Phase__: When twist is enabled, this allows you to specify the _phase_ of the twist motion.
 - __Twist Eccentricity__: When twist is enabled, this allows you to specify the _eccentricity_ of the twist motion.

-The twist motion (like any other axis motion for TempestStrokes) is a __cosine__ shaped movement.
+Default twist motion is a sinusoidal shaped movement.
 See the <a href="https://ayvajs.github.io/ayvajs-docs/tutorial-behavior-api-tempest-stroke.html" target="_blank">TempestStroke</a> documentation for additional details on parameters such as phase and eccentricity.

 <h3 id="strokes">5.
 Strokes</h3>